jonathanbossenger/block-theme-course/module-01/04-Exporting-theme-files.md

 ### Manually exporting templates

-To manually export the index template, navigate to the template and switch to the Code editor view, then copy the block markup code into the `index.html` file in the `templates` directory.
+To manually export the index template, navigate to the template and switch to the Code Editor view, then copy the block markup code into the `index.html` file in the `templates` directory.

+> **Do:**
-> 1. Copy the block markup from the Code editor View
+> 1. Copy the block markup from the Code Editor View
 > 2. Navigate to the `templates` directory of your theme, and open the `index.html` file in a text editor
 > 3. Paste the block markup into the `index.html` file, and save the file.